bezant-developers/bezant-sdk-java/README.md

-# Bezant Baas Java SDK
+# Bezant BaaS Java SDK

-The Bezant Baas SDK is a sdk for building decentralized applications over the Bezant blockchain.
+The Bezant BaaS SDK is a sdk for building decentralized applications over the Bezant blockchain.

-> Note: While the Bezant Baas is now testnet, it is still under active development; there may be breaking changes.
+> Note: While the Bezant BaaS is now testnet, it is still under active development; there may be breaking changes.

 &nbsp;